 - Technical Advisor for the Noolaham Foundation, Jan 2009 to May 2012

-- Co-lecturer for the master’s level module IS5102 – Database Management System.
+- Co-lecturer for the master’s level taught module Database Management Systems, University of St Andrews, 2016

 - Mentor for Creativity in Engineering summer school organized by ELT, University of St Andrews, July 2014 & July 2015